 Integrating Tobacco and Nicotine Issues into Group Treatment: Making Connections

+Description: Most individuals entering substance use treatment programs use tobacco products (ranging from cigarettes to electronic nicotine delivery systems), contributing to a health disparity that impacts mental and physical health and long-term recovery.
 This workshop will focus on group treatment approaches for addressing tobacco use with adults, young adults and youth in substance use treatment settings.
 We will review various formats for tobacco group treatment and explore ways to integrate tobacco issues into other treatment groups including, but not limited to: relapse prevention groups, anger and/or stress management groups, health & wellness groups, life skills groups, women’s groups, men’s groups, trauma recovery groups, and parenting groups.
-We will review evidence-based reasons for addressing tobacco dependence in SUD treatment, the bio-psychosocial factors involved in tobacco use and tobacco use treatment and strategies for working with individuals in different stages of readiness to quit.
+We will review evidence-based reasons for addressing tobacco dependence in substance use disorder (SUD) treatment, the bio-psychosocial factors involved in tobacco use and tobacco use treatment and strategies for working with individuals in different stages of readiness to quit.

 Upon completing this training, participants will be able to:

-- Explore and apply methods for integrating education and treatment into group treatment.
+- Discuss methods for integrating tobacco education and treatment into group treatment

 See the Training Resources section for even more training opportunities.